 - To what degree does childhood vulnerability and adversity contribute to risk of health service use for mental health difficulties, self-harm or suicide-related reasons for children and young people?

 - What risk factors could inform targeted early intervention strategies?

 - What protective factors in childhood reduce the likelihood of children presenting to health services for mental health, self-harm, suicide-related reasons?

 This longitudinal retrospective cohort study links multiple administrative data sets relating to health, ambulance, child protection, and education.
-The study participants are children from one large health district in Australia, the Illawarra Shoalhaven Local Health District (ISLHD), who were born in or moved into the region by school commencement, who are followed until adulthood.
+The program of research participants are children from one large health district in Australia, the Illawarra Shoalhaven Local Health District (ISLHD), who were born in or moved into the region by school commencement, who are followed until adulthood.
 The ISLHD services a population of over 400,000 people, across 5,700 square kilometres, including approximately 74,736 people aged 5 to 19.
 The ISLHD has four ED facilities that together have approximately 160,000 presentations per year.
 Study factors include age of onset and recency of specific events and factors including childhood adversity and mental health problems, and outcomes include educational engagement and attainment and health service use for physical and mental health reasons.
 Data analysis will include generalised mixed models, structural equations models and time-to-event models.